devmanorg/fiasko_bro/docs/source/add_validators.rst

 Validator return values
 ^^^^^^^^^^^^^^^^^^^^^^^

-A validator is expected to return either ``None`` (if the validation was successful) or a tuple.

-The tuple has to consist of an error slug (which is used as an error identifier) and some info that will clarify the error.
-In the examples above we either return a file name with a syntax error or the number of syntax errors if it's more relevant.
-In case there's no helpful information to return, just return ``error_slug, None``.
+A validator returns ``None`` if everything's fine.

+In case of a problem, a validator is expected to return an error message string that helps to fix the problem.
+For example, if a file has a syntax error, we return the name of the file.
+In case of PEP8 violations, we return their number.
+If you absolutely sure you don't want any error message, return an empty string.

 Conditional validator execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^